Staples Becoming Amazon’s Locker Room

 A Motley Fool piece questions whether Amazon Lockers inside Staples might encourage comparison-shopping between the online giant and the office supplies chain.
 Ultimately, the author of the article reasons, Staples is probably better off housing the Amazon Lockers rather than having them show up at Office Depot or OfficeMax.

-How much will Staples' business be helped or hurt by having Amazon Lockers in its stores?
+In what ways will Staples be helped or hurt by having Amazon Lockers in its stores?
+What other chains beyond Staples and 7-Eleven would make good Amazon Locker hosts?